SachaIZADI/colorful-world-pix2pix/README.md

 # TODO:

 - Model:
+    - Checkpoints often
-    - Train on the full dataset
+    - Train on the full dataset & Get nice results
-    - "from google.colab import drive
-drive.mount('/content/gdrive')"

 - IT:
     - Make a simple Flask API (predict and that's all)